Updated January 2020

 Many flagship travel bikes run ‘adventure-look’ spoked wheels but OEM spoked + tubeless is quite rare.
 Usually, they are non-Japanese premium brands like BMW, Triumph or KTM.
 I update a list here.

-The one-litre Africa Twin and Yamaha T700 are two bikes where you‘d have expected tubeless, but the 2020 1100cc version of the AT now features tubeless (below right).
+The original one-litre Africa Twin and 2019’s Yamaha T700 were two bikes where you‘d have expected tubeless, but the 2020 1100cc version of the AT now features tubeless (below right).
 It might well be a cost thing.
 However, 19-inch spoked tubeless fronts are much more common, even on Jap travel bikes.

 These days manufacturers use spoked wheels on adv bikes as a signifier of ‘off-road adventure’, as well as being perceived as repairable, lighter, stronger, more shock absorbent and cool.
 Meanwhile tubeless is just plain safer and infinitely easier to repair flats.
 On a CRF450R motocrosser running rim locks and 10psi, a tube is probably a good idea because the van’s nearby.
 On a quarter-ton Adv battleship halfway down Ruta 40, getting a flat is a pain.

 OEM spoked tubeless wheels

 Making a spoked tubeless wheel rim seems to be complicated and expensive but it has been done for years, right back to the mid-1980s Honda XL600M (left), and almost certainly before that.
 Recent bikes which come with them stock include the BMW 1200GSA, the original Aprilia Caponord (below), Suzuki V-Stroms, Yamaha XT1200Z, KTM V-twins, some Triumph Tigers and Explorers (above left) and now 1200 Scramblers.
 Even Honda’s oddball X-ADV scooter (right) has small spoked TL wheels.
 The picture above of a 2005 Caponord shows the main ways of designing a spoked tubeless rim.
 On the rear: spokes attached to ‘outboard’ flanges.
 The front uses a less well triangulated single ‘inboard flange’; V-Stroms (left) have paired inboard flanges up front.

 BMWs, including the 850GS twin (below), run 40 straight-pull spokes directly into the protruding rim edge – there is no flange.
 I’ve noticed this relatively exposed edge can get scuffed about from stony terrain, although it would take a lot to damage the spoke mounts.